Extracting Differences from an ArcSDE Geodatabase

 • Using ArcCatalog and FME Workbench to create three new versions and load the sample GML data into each version.
 Use the workspace "Load Data to ArcSDE.fmw" to load the GML data into your ArcSDE

-Right-click database, Administration -> Administer Database
+Right-click the database, Administration -> Administer Database

 • create version WaterUpdates1